DaverSomethingSomethingOrg/ConanToolchain/README.md

 By delivering OS packages, we are able to:

-- Provide the simplest, easiest tool installation for Developers, especially for custom Container images
+- Provide the simplest, easiest tool installation for Developers.
+  Especially for custom Container images
-- Link to any vendor-provided OS dependencies so `yum install -y <tool>` or `apt-get install -y <tool>` "just works".
+- Link to any vendor-provided OS dependencies so that `yum install -y <tool>` or `apt-get install -y <tool>` "just works"
 - Register our tool component packages with Software Composition Analysis (SCA) tools like
   [Black Duck SCA](https://www.blackduck.com/software-composition-analysis-tools/black-duck-sca.html)